 Sociology, the science of society, is a great fit for my unbounded curiosity.
 Things I love to do: travel, patronize public spaces, people watch, all the time making sense of unlikely combinations, new perspectives and our common humanity, are what I believe make a great sociologist…and a great person with many improbable friendships forged along the way.
 In particular my otherness, métissage, and partial exclusions have fueled my passion for ethnography, wherein I may directly navigate belonging across the boundaries that have both defined me and allowed me to evade definition: race and nation within Africa and her diaspora.
 Moreover, I recognize that my double privilege – the capacity to be both and neither as well as the entitlements that have brought me to where I am as a scholar and global citizen – places me in a coveted position to hear and be heard.

 However, as our world becomes ever more porous, I understand that the best way to study society comes from an interdisciplinary perspective.
 As reflected in the latest trends in scholarship, great answers to tough questions emerge out of dialogue with diverse voices working together to unearth, poke and prod all the relevant angles.
 My interests, thus broadly defined, are in Africa and the African diaspora, blackness, cultural movements, development and globalization, masculinity, politics of representation, postcolonial theory, racial capitalism, un- and underemployment and urbanization.

 I aim to produce scholarship that is not only pertinent to the most pressing issues of our day, but that is interesting enough for people – a public beyond the academy – to pay attention.
-My hope is that my research inspires interest in my audience and greater understanding for my subjects.
-I believe that my scholarly contribution is twofold: to build bridges between increasingly disparate worldviews and to illuminate the journeys of those who, by way of social and economic exclusions, leave an absence in the formal record.
+My hope for my intellectual contribution is twofold: to build bridges between increasingly disparate spaces and lived experiences, and to illuminate the journeys of those who, by way of social and economic exclusions, leave an absence in the formal record.